Once you know the basics of investing, it's time to start investing. These 14 rules will guide you to become a successful investor.

 Many people make the mistake of investing based on their emotions rather than thorough analysis.
 For example, they might buy investments because they see prices rise and sell them in tough times when prices fall.
 However, this approach is a guaranteed way of losing your money as you buy high and sell low.

-Instead of following your emotions, you should form an investment thesis based on available facts and predictions.
-As long as the investment thesis remains intact, there is no reason to sell because of short-term fluctuations.
+Instead of following your emotions, you should form an investment thesis based on available facts and realistic expectations.
+As long as your investment thesis remains intact, there is no reason to sell because of short-term fluctuations.
 It might even hurt your long-term performance because you might miss out on great buying opportunities.
 Instead, only sell your investments once your investment thesis is no longer valid.

-Always keep in mind that you only lose money if you sell your investments.
+Always remember that you only lose money if you sell your negative investments and realize your loss.
 So never panic and sell your assets prematurely!

 You might be tempted to trust the advice of forecasters and experts in the media.
-However, while there are many trustworthy experts, you shouldn’t trust them blindly.
-These influences from the media can lead you to make bad decisions quickly.
+However, while there are many trustworthy experts, you shouldn’t trust them blindly as it is easy to make bad decisions quickly.
 Instead, always double-check their assumptions and perform your research.

 The media industry makes money by creating sensationalized content that grabs the attention of its audience.
-The more attractive the headlines are, the more money they can make.
-In addition, many media outlets report what already happened rather than what they expect to happen.
+Therefore, the more attractive the headlines are, the more money they can make.
+In addition, they report what already happened rather than what they expect to happen.
 As a result, it is often too late to jump on the bandwagon once the media reports it.

 Your risk tolerance will naturally drop the closer you get to reaching your investment goals.
 The closer you are to the finish line, the less time you have to recover from short-term market fluctuations, market corrections, or a market decline.
 Preserving the value of your investments becomes more critical at this stage, and you will naturally follow a more conservative and wealth-preserving approach.

-Following a strategy to diversify your investments can significantly increase your chance to become a successful investor.
-The primary goal of diversification is to manage the risk of your portfolio.
+You can significantly increase your chance to become a successful investor through portfolio diversification.
+The primary goal of diversification is to manage and reduce the risk of your portfolio while maintaining a high return.
 A well-diversified investment portfolio will perform well in good times but only have limited losses in bad ones.

 You can diversify your investment portfolio by considering the following factors: